awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

   "Action": "kms:Decrypt",
   "Resource": "*",
   "Condition": {
-    "ForAnyValue:StringEquals": {
+    "StringEquals": {
       "kms:EncryptionContext:Appname": "ExampleApp"
     }
   }
 }
 ```

 To require a case\-sensitive encryption context key, use the [kms:EncryptionContextKeys](#conditions-kms-encryption-context-keys) policy condition with a case\-sensitive condition operator, such as `StringEquals`\.
-In this policy condition, because the encryption context key is the policy condition value, its case sensitivity is determined by the condition operator\.
+In this policy condition, because the encryption context key is the value in this policy condition, its case sensitivity is determined by the condition operator\.

 ```
 {